 Alex Helfrecht (Writer/Director)

-Select theatre directing credits include 2+2+2 featuring Richard E. Grant at the Kings Head Theatre, 1800 ACRES starring Cathy Tyson at Riverside Studios, and most recently, her West End adaptation of Ernest Hemingway's first novel FIESTA: THE SUN ALSO RISES at Trafalgar Studios to great commercial and critical success.
+Select theatre directing credits include 2+2+2 featuring Richard E. Grant at the Kings Head Theatre, 1800 ACRES starring Cathy Tyson at Riverside Studios, and her West End adaptation of Ernest Hemingway's first novel FIESTA: THE SUN ALSO RISES at Trafalgar Studios to great commercial and critical success.
 The press called it "raw, intense, cutting edge" (★★★★ Sunday Telegraph), “imaginative and steamy” (Sunday Times).